 B.S. - 1983, Bangladesh University of Engineering and Technology

 Hossain’s research is in the area of highway materials and pavement engineering.
-He was the principal or co-principal investigator for 71 sponsored research projects worth well over $6.8 million.
+He has been the principal or co-principal investigator for 74 sponsored research projects totalling more than $6.9 million.
 Sponsors of his research include the U.S. Department of Transportation; Kansas Department of Transportation; Kansas Turnpike Authority; Iowa, Missouri, Nebraska and New York State Departments of Transportation; Federal Highway Administration; National Research Council; and private industry.
-Hossain is currently the chair of the Highway Construction Committee of the American Society of Civil Engineers (ASCE).
-He serves on various technical committees of the Transportation Research Board (TRB) of the National Academies.
-In 2016, he was named the recipient of the Frank G. Erskine Award of the Expanded Shale, Clay and Slate Institute and in 2015 he won the K-State College of Engineering Dean’s Research Excellence Award.
-In 2006 and 2008, he won the Outstanding Researcher Award in the Civil Engineering Department.
+Hossain in the recent past was chair of the Highway Construction Committee of the American Society of Civil Engineers.
+He serves on various technical committees of the Transportation Research Board of the National Academies.
+In 2016, he was named recipient of the Frank G. Erskine Award of the Expanded Shale, Clay and Slate Institute, and in 2015 he won the K-State College of Engineering Dean’s Research Excellence Award.
+In 2006 and 2008, he won the Outstanding Researcher Award in the civil engineering department.

-Hossain has authored or co-authored two book chapters and more than 142 technical publications in peer-reviewed journals and conference proceedings.
-Hossain made numerous presentations at various national and international forums.
-He also authored or coauthored 50 published technical reports and has three U.S. patents.
-He has supervised 32 master’s theses and nine doctoral dissertations as a major professor.
+Hossain has authored or co-authored two book chapters, and more than 158 technical publications in peer-reviewed journals and conference proceedings.
+He has made numerous presentations at various national and international forums, and authored or coauthored 52 published technical reports.
+He holds three U.S. patents.
+As a major professor, he has supervised 34 master’s theses and 10 doctoral dissertations.
 Hossain was named the Dwight D. Eisenhower Faculty Fellow by the U.S. Department of Transportation in 1995, 2000 and 2003.
 He was the Outstanding Graduate Faculty Member of the K-State Civil Engineering Department in 2002.
-In 2003, he was inducted as an Honor Faculty Member into Chi Epsilon, and in 2010, he was elevated to Chapter Honor Member.
+In 2003, he was inducted as an Honor Faculty Member into Chi Epsilon, and in 2010 was elevated to Chapter Honor Member.